jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 As you can see, the **SESSION** option is required but it is not set.

 Before we can set the session, we need to see what sessions are currenty active.
-This helps to have metasploit running in a second window for you to refrence the help pages.
+It helps to have metasploit running in a second window for you to refrence the help pages.
 Run the command "help sessions" to see all available options for sessions

 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20162554.png)